-Just remember to try to visit these Cenotes in Tulum as early in the morning as possible to avoid the busy midday crowds.
+Just remember to try to visit these Tulum Cenotes as early in the morning as possible to avoid the busy midday crowds.

-If you have any questions at all about Tulum Cenotes, please drop a line in the comment section below and I will get back to you as soon as I can!
+If you have any questions at all about Tulum Cenotes, please leave a comment at the bottom of this post and I will get back to you as soon as I can!

 WHERE TO STAY IN TULUM

 Luxury: The Beach Tulum

 Receive the celebrity treatment at The Beach Tulum with this adult-only, beachfront resort in South Tulum.
 With an outdoor pool, a beach club, an onsite restaurant and even a spa.
 This really is the height of luxury and one of the best things to do in Tulum in itself.
 Each luxurious, beach-front room has stylish, minimalist décor, air-conditioning, free wifi and a seating area.
 These deluxe rooms come with large comfortable beds, private entrances, ensuite bathrooms and right on the shoreline in the South Beach area, surrounded by shops, cafes and restaurants.
 This Tulum resort is highly popular with couples.
 With the smaller, more intimate rooms this makes for the perfect couples getaway.

 This is eco-sensitive hotel and resort boasts unique cabins made from natural materials and is located right on the shoreline on Tulum’s North Beach.
 With 15 different styles of rooms to choose from, natural interiors, large comfortable beds and private bathrooms.
 Enjoy the free wifi, beach bar and ocean views.
 This is great for a group of friends traveling together or couples.
 Choose between a room with 2 single beds or one with a double bed.
 Book directly through the hotel and get every 3rd night free!